-Often, storage in network environments is expanded the following way: file servers have to be shut down in order to install additional drives.
-This tedious task often includes copying data manually onto larger drives, consuming a lot of time and money.
+Often, storage in network environments is expanded the following way: File servers have to be shut down in order to install additional drives.
+In the next step, they need to be reconfigured.
+It is tedious work data often has to be copied manually onto larger drives, consuming a lot of time and money.

-With Open-E iSCSI-R3 you can:
+With Open-E iSCSI, you can:

-- consolidated storage and backups for multiple servers. - improve data availability and efficiency. - lower costs by centralizing storage management. - simplify the installation and on-going management of a SAN by using iSCSI versus using Fibre Channel.
+- Consolidated storage and backups for multiple servers. - Improve data availability and efficiency.

+- Lower costs by centralizing storage management. - iSCSI also simplifies the installation and on-going management of a SAN versus using Fibre Channel.

-Expensive hardware is, therefore, no longer necessary.
-Take any computer - a new rack server or an old desktop PC with USB ports 2.0/1.1- and exchange the system drive for the Open-E iSCSI-R3 USB flash module.
-To store data, Open-E iSCSI-R3 uses IDE (ATA) and SATA hard drives, connected to ports on your main board or hardware RAID controller.
+With Open-E iSCSI, you can add storage to your existing network quickly, easily, and most important cost-efficiently.
+Expensive hardware is no longer necessary.
+Take any computer, a new rack server or an old desktop PC and exchange the system drive for the Open-E iSCSI flash module.
+To store data Open-E iSCSI ENTERPRISE uses IDE (ATA), SATA or SCSI hard drives and hardware RAID controllers.